jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

 ## Overview of JupyterLab

-### Introduction (1:30, 20 min)
+### Introduction (Stephanie, 1:30pm, 20 min)

-Today this tutorial will be presented to you by Jason Grout, and Matthias Bussonnier, two long standing members of the Jupyter Project.
+Today this tutorial will be presented to you by Stephanie Stattel, Jason Grout, and Matthias Bussonnier.

+- Poll Audience (yes/no)
+Have people used Classic Notebook?
+Have people used JupyterLab?
+Coding Languages (python/R/etc.)

 By now you should have installed JupyterLab following the instructions in the readme.
 For this tutorial, we are standardizing on a conda-based python